matybrennan/HealthHub/README.md

 ## License

-MBHealthTracker is available under the MIT license.
+HealthHub is available under the MIT license.